The ultrafine splitting of heavy quarkonium with next-to-next-to-next-to-next-to-leading-order accuracy: Potentials

-to denote the projection of the potential onto the hyperfine splitting (independently of the orbital quantum number) and $\langle V\rangle_\text{UF}$ when it is specifically obtained for a P-wave and therefore refers to the ultrafine splitting.
+where $|nl \rangle$ denotes the l-wave state with principal quantum number $n$ and spin $s$. $\langle V \rangle_\text{HF}$ denotes the projection of the potential $V$ onto the hyperfine splitting (independently of the orbital quantum number), and $\langle V \rangle_\text{UF}$ denotes the projection of the potential onto the ultrafine splitting specifically.

 The energy-dependent term in \cref{V1loopdE} can be eliminated using field redefinitions, which, at leading order, is equivalent to applying the equations of motion (in our case, these include the Coulomb potential).
 Doing so yields two terms: